Unitus Labs

-Unitus Labs a successor of Unitus Inc., is a non-profit micro-credit organization that worked to provide credit lines to aid in development, especially in India.
-It was heavily involved with SKS Microfinance.
-It was originally organized in 2001, and is based in Seattle, Washington with office in Bengaluru, India.
+Unitus Labs is an American microcredit organization that worked to provide credit lines to aid in development, especially in India.
+It is structured as a non-profit.
+Unitus largely works as a consultant organization, working with other organizations that are microcredit providers.

-Unitus largely works as a consultant organization working with other organizations that are micro-credit providers.
+It was the successor of Unitus Inc. and was heavily involved with SKS Microfinance.
+It is headquartered in Seattle, Washington with office in Bengaluru, India.